avalon60/OraTAPI/README.md

 Under the `api_controls` section of `OraTAPI.ini`, there are two entries pertaining to auto managed columns.
 These allow you to configure how you manage your auto-managed columns.
 Because the management is made almost transparent to the developer, there are no input parameters to populate them via the API.
 For example, you may have columns which are used to track who created, or last updated a row.
-The entries that control the bahaviour are:
+The entries that control the behaviour are:

 - col_auto_maintain_method
 - auto_maintained_cols